FAQ

 Do I need Python installed?

 Yes.
-The app supports three node graph types: Clip (default), Group Pre-Clip, and Group Post-Clip.
+The app supports four node graph types: Clip, Timeline (default), Group Pre-Clip, and Group Post-Clip.
 Group node graphs require the clip to be assigned to a Color Group in Resolve.
+On DaVinci Resolve 20+, the app automatically scans all graphs in processing order to find your LutBake nodes.

 What is DRX export?